eliasnepo/motosport-api/README.md

-# streaming-service
+# Motosport API
-Backend for a streaming service using Clean Architecture and Terraform to deploy it on AWS.
+Backend for a motosport API using Clean Architecture and Terraform to deploy it on AWS.